fredyfx/FreeCodeCampOC/README.md

 ```
 git push origin master
 ```
 What this does is push the 'master' branch to the 'origin' remote, in which case should only be ours.
 See more below on remotes.
 What has this change done?
 If everything was done correctly, our forked repository should have "my commit" in the commit history.
 How do we merge our changes into the main FreeCodeCampOC folder?
-We can do so by initiating a pull request.
+We can do so by initiating a pull request (Do this on your repo that you have forked).

 ![Pull request](http://i.imgur.com/ZKndI69.png)